Collaborate Your Way to Success

 Some of the best sales managers know that reps are often driven by healthy, clean competition.
 They can use that to motivate their teams.
 And here’s how: When you use Sales Cloud, you have access to an enormous amount of information, including awesome visual dashboards that let you fuel the competitive fire.

-Quip is new to the Salesforce family, so it’s possible you aren’t familiar with it just yet, but it’s about time you two got acquainted.
 Meet Quip: the cloud product that brings new life to all your work.
 It combines documents, spreadsheets, checklists, and chat in one place so that anyone with permission can access anywhere, on any device—even when they’re offline.
 Quip is a powerful way to collaborate, make every moment productive, and help sales teams move more deals across the line.
 Here are a few cool things you can do with Quip.

 Build a Plan.
 Together.

 As an account team works an opportunity, it can use Quip to create any documents it needs.
 Take an account plan, for example.
 One person creates it, and then everyone can contribute their own items.
-Everyone can edit, or add comments if they want to ask someone a question.
+Everyone can edit or add comments if they want to ask someone a question.
 The best part is that nobody slows the group down with questions like, “Is this the latest version?” because of course it is!

 Sales Cloud holds a ton of information for you, and sometimes you need a little organization.
 Think of Sales Cloud as the walk-in closet of your dreams.
-It’s beautiful, well lit, enormous, and best of all, perfectly organized.
+It’s beautiful, enormous, and best of all, perfectly organized.
 That closet organizer is Quip—it helps you keep your report data organized and super easy to search, because you can open Salesforce reports right in Quip.

 They always stay in sync, so you don’t have to run the report over and over.
 This is especially helpful in keeping your team aligned.
-You can filter to exactly what you want to see, highlight what you want to call out, and @mention certain people where you’d like to have their feedback or attention.
+You can filter exactly what you want to see, highlight what you want to call out, and @mention certain people where you’d like to have their feedback or attention.
 You can even take that spreadsheet and embed it right in another document, like your team updates.

-Now that you’ve got the quick introduction to these collaboration tools, it’s time to let your team get started with Chatter and Quip.
+Now that you’ve got the quick introduction to these collaboration tools, it’s time to let your team get started with Slack and Quip.
 Your team is more effective when they can work together easily.
 So give them the tools to do that!